aiurovet/xnx/README.md

 ```
 doul [OPTIONS]

 -q, --quiet                  quiet mode (no output except when "-" is specified as output)
 -v, --verbosity=<LEVEL>      how much information to show: 0-3
                              (defaults to "1")
 -x, --xargs                  treat each plain argument independently (e.g. can pass multiple filenames as arguments)
 -c, --config=<FILE>          configuration file in json format
 -l, --list-only              display all commands, but do not execute those; if no command specified, then show config
 -s, --append-sep             append record separator "," when filtering input config file (for "list-only" exclusively)
 -f, --force                  ignore timestamps and force conversion
 -h, --help                   this help screen
 -d, --dir=<DIR>              startup directory
                              (defaults to ".")
+-p, --compression=<LEVEL>    compression level for archiving-related operations (1..9) excepting BZip2
+                             (defaults to "6")
     --copy                   just copy file(s) and/or directorie(s) passed as plain argument(s) (glob patterns allowed)
     --copy-newer             just copy more recently updated file(s) and/or directorie(s) passed as plain argument(s) (glob patterns allowed)
     --move                   just move file(s) and/or directorie(s) passed as plain argument(s) (glob patterns allowed)
     --move-newer             just move more recently updated file(s) and/or directorie(s) passed as plain argument(s) (glob patterns allowed)
     --rename                 just the same as --move
     --rename-newer           just the same as --move-newer
     --mkdir                  just create directories passed as plain arguments
     --delete                 just delete file(s) and/or directorie(s) passed as plain argument(s) (glob patterns allowed)
     --remove                 just the same as --delete
     --bz2                    just compress a single source file to a single destination BZip2 file, can be used with --move
     --unbz2                  just decompress a single BZip2 file to a single destination file, can be used with --move
     --gz                     just compress a single source file to a single GZip file, can be used with --move
     --ungz                   just decompress a single GZip file to a single destination file, can be used with --move
     --tar                    just create a single destination archive file containing source files and/or directories, can be used with --move
     --untar                  just untar a single archive file to a destination directory, can be used with --move
     --tbz                    just a combination of --tar and --bz2, can be used with --move
     --untbz                  just a combination of --untar and --unbz2, can be used with --move
     --tgz                    just a combination of --tar and --gz, can be used with --move
     --untgz                  just a combination of --untar and --ungz, can be used with --move
     --tzl                    just a combination of --tar and --zlib, can be used with --move
     --untzl                  just a combination of --untar and --unzlib, can be used with --move
     --zip                    just zip source files and/or directories to a single destination archive file, can be used with with --move to delete source to delete source
     --unzip                  just unzip single archive file to destination directory, can be used with with --move to delete source to delete source
     --zlib                   just compress a single source file to a single ZLib file, can be used with with --move to delete source to delete source
     --unzlib                 just decompress a single ZLib file to a single destination file, can be used with with --move to delete source to delete source
     --pack                   just compress source files and/or directories to a single destination archive file depending on its extension, can be used with --move
     --unpack                 just decompress a single source archive file to destination files and/or directories depending on source extension, can be used with --move
 ```

 ##### DETAILS: